open-austin/data-portal-analysis/README.md

 When you contribute to this project, you are sharing and/or creating content.
 Please do not contribute content unless you agree with the following:

-* The content I am contributing was either created by me or by someone who gave me permission to reuse their content.
+* The content I am contributing was either created by me or by someone who gave me appropriate permission to reuse their content.

 * I agree that contributions to this project constitute software development.

-* I agree to dedicate any and all copyright interest in this software to the public domain, and I've reviewed and agree to the concepts described by this project's [unlicense](http://unlicense.org).
+* I agree to dedicate any and all copyright interest in this software to the public domain, and I've reviewed and agree to the concepts described by this project's [unlicense](https://github.com/open-austin/data-portal-analysis/blob/start-meta-files/LICENSE.md).

 ## How to contribute